odeya2626/toolkit/readme.md

 A simple go module

-[]Upload a file to a specified directory
+[V]Upload a file to a specified directory
-[]Get a random string of length n
+[V]Get a random string of length n
+[V]Create a dir if does not exist

 ##instal: